 Project Number: BC-2, 3, 8, 10

-The estimated cost for this project is $2.7 million.
+The estimated cost for this project is $3.1 million.
 The BCWMC will use an ad valorem tax levied on all watershed residents by Hennepin County to fund approximately $1.3 million (over two years) for this project.
-The remainder of the funding will come from a Minnesota Department of Natural Resources (MnDNR) Flood Damage Reduction Grant program.
+The remainder of the funding will come from a Minnesota Department of Natural Resources (MnDNR) Flood Damage Reduction Grant program, city funds, and other sources.

 The Medicine Lake Road and Winnetka Avenue Area Long Term Flood Mitigation (MLRWA) Plan,completed in partnership by the Cities of Golden Valley, New Hope, and Crystal, identified multiple projects estimated at more than $22M that are needed to help alleviate flooding at the low point on Medicine Lake Road and adjacent properties just east of Winnetka Avenue, and downstream at DeCola Ponds.
 The SEA School/Wildwood Park Flood Storage Project is the second project from the MLRWA Plan to be constructed as a BCWMC capital improvement project.
 The first project—the DeCola Ponds B & C Improvement Project—was completed in summer 2020 and provides expanded flood storage and water quality treatment volume in the Medicine Lake Road and DeCola Ponds B & C area.